 - 2 litres water

 - ½ cup cheese Parmigiano Reggiano or Pecorino Romano

 - Add the olive oil to a saucepan over medium-high heat.
 Add the garlic clove pieces and when the garlic pieces have bubbles forming around them remove and discard.

-- Put the water on for the pasta, add a good sprinkling of salt and bring the water to a rolling boil before adding the pasta.
+- Put the water on for the pasta, add a tablespoon of salt and bring the water to a rolling boil before adding the pasta.

 - Cook the pasta for 7 minutes and then test a piece of the orecchiette.
-It should be cooked through but still have a little ‘bite’ of firmness to it.
+It should be cooked through but still have a little ‘bite’ or firmness to it.

-- Using a spider or a slotted spoon, remove the pasta from the water and add it to the sauce.
+- Using a spider or a slotted spoon, remove the pasta from the water and add it to the sauce, which should be ready by now.
 Turn the heat up a little and combine the pasta with the sauce.

-- Taste the sauce for seasoning and add more salt to taste.
+- Taste the sauce for seasoning and add salt to taste.

-- Plate up the pasta, adding a few more sprigs of basil, a drizzle of olive oil.
-Serve with a bowl of your cheese to sprinkle over the pasta.
+- Plate the pasta, adding a few more basil leaves and a drizzle of olive oil.
+Serve with a bowl of your favourite grated Parmiagiano Reggiano or Pecorino Romano, generously sprinkling some over the pasta before serving.